The benefits of a custom golf club fitting are well documented.

 A golf club is a golf club and if you don’t really want to give up your current set surely it makes sense to get changes made to your existing golf clubs to get the best of both worlds?

-The benefits of custom fitting but without the cost and hassle of getting a new set.
+In other words get the benefits of custom fitting but without the cost and hassle of getting a new set.

-Unfortunately getting changes made to your existing set is not always straight forward and you need to take care that the changes you want to make don’t alter your current clubs to such a degree that they don’t feel like your set anymore.
+Unfortunately getting changes made to your existing set is not always straightforward and you need to take care that the changes you want to make don’t alter your current clubs to such a degree that they don’t feel like your set anymore.

 Or that the cost of all the changes becomes equivalent or even more than the cost of getting a brand new custom set!